Visitor Guide

 Meditation Garden at Myrtle Hill Cemetery

 The garden overlooking Myrtle Hill at the river confluence provides a place of beauty and serenity.
 The landscape plan echoes the allure of Rome’s seven hills and three rivers.
 Seven berms represent the seven hills: Myrtle, Mount Aventine, Old Shorter Hill, Clock Tower, Lumpkin, Blossom and Jackson.
 Winding pebbled paths represent the three rivers: Oostanaula, Etowah, and the Coosa.
-Landscape artist, John Schultz brings his 30+ years of design experience to create this place of meditation and serenity for all to enjoy.
+Landscape artist, the late John Schultz designed and created this place of meditation and serenity for all to enjoy.

 The Myrtle Hill-Oak Hill Memorial Association in conjunction with Rome Federated Garden Clubs dedicated the Meditation Garden at Myrtle Hill Cemetery on Friday, October 14, 2016.